wagtail/wagtail/docs/topics/streamfield.rst

 A dropdown select box for choosing from a list of choices.
 The following keyword arguments are accepted:

 ``choices``
-  A list of choices, in any format accepted by Django's ``choices`` parameter for model fields: https://docs.djangoproject.com/en/stable/ref/models/fields/#field-choices
+  A list of choices, in any format accepted by Django's ``choices`` parameter for model fields (https://docs.djangoproject.com/en/stable/ref/models/fields/#field-choices), or a callable returning such a list.

 ``required`` (default: True)
   If true, the field cannot be left blank.